AI product placement maker for branded videos | HeyGen

 Specify the product, placement goal, and level of visibility you want in the scene.

-HeyGen inserts the product using scene context, lighting and perspective for realism.
+HeyGen inserts the product using scene context, lighting, and perspective for realistic results.

-Preview the placement, make any adjustments needed, and export the final video.
+Preview the placement, make adjustments if needed, and export the final video.

 Placements are designed to match scene lighting, scale, and perspective so they feel naturally part of the environment, similar to effective product photography.